syvzies/animate-scroller/README.md

 1. Initiate the scroll watcher
     ```js
-        scrollAnimator.addScroll('scroll-container', 'anim-elem');
+        scrollAnimator.init(elem, 'anim-elem');
     ```
-    Here, 'scroll-container' is the id of the scrolling element and 'anim-elem' is the class on the elements you want to animate.
+    Here, elem is the element you want to add the scroll on and 'anim-elem' is the class on the elements you want to animate.

 2. Set up the animation in your css stylesheet
 ```css